devopsengineerDan/Daniel_project/README.md

 > 4. RESISTANCE(CONSISTENT SWING HIGHS) && SUPPORT (CONSISTENT SWING LOWS)

-> 5. ORDER BLOCKS is a type of PD Array
+> 5. ORDER BLOCKS is a type of PD-ARRAY

 ----------------------------------------------------------------------------------
 #### INTENTIONAL MOVES MADE BY MARKET MAKERS; FOR MARKET EFFICIENCY